miman/docker-local-ai/README.md

 Docker must have been installed first

-## Project files

-Information about the file structure of the project can be found [here](docs/files.md)

 ## Port reservations

-Information about what ports that are used by each containercan be found [here](docs/ports.md)
+Information about what ports that are used by each container can be found [here](docs/ports.md)

 ## Synology NAS